SUPER and femtosecond spin-conserving coherent excitation of a tin-vacancy color center in diamond: Discussion

-We have implemented the SUPER scheme using two detuned pulses for the very first time with a color center in diamond and demonstrated nonresonant optical $\pi/2$ gates.
+We have implemented the SUPER scheme using two detuned pulses with a color center in diamond and demonstrated nonresonant optical $\pi/2$ gates.
 By implementing this method, we introduce less demanding spectral filtering methods for isolating the zero-phonon line emission of color centers in diamond.
+Extending the application of the SUPER scheme to a new quantum platform after semiconductor quantum dots also solidifies its suitability with emitters in solid state materials like silicon carbide and silicon, as well as atomic systems.

-Furthermore, we demonstrate the first ultrafast quantum control of an SnV color center, a core step for further developing building blocks of quantum information processing.
-We also limit the resonant control scheme under one picosecond, a record time scale for color centers in diamond, paving the way for multi-gate coherent control of emitters in resonators with short lifetimes.
+Furthermore, we demonstrate ultrafast quantum control of an SnV color center, a core step for further developing small time bandwidth building blocks of quantum information processing.
+We also reduce the resonant control scheme pulse length under one picosecond, a record time scale for color centers in diamond, paving the way for multi-gate coherent control of emitters in resonators with short lifetimes.

-Extending on the demonstrated quantum control over a single axis and unlocking the full potential of the SnV's optical qubit requires multi-axis control over the Bloch sphere.
-In principle, the rotation axis can be manipulated by modulating the relative phase of the pulses.

 The demonstrated coherent control schemes of the optical qubit can be integrated with spin qubit control of the SnV.
-Combined, it will be possible to utilize control over both degrees of freedom for spin-photon entanglement experiments \cite{Bracht.2023} and pave the way for complex quantum information applications.
+We have shown theoretically that it is possible to fully excite a spin qubit using the SUPER scheme and experimentally collected evidence that such a scheme would not induce spin-mixing.
+The proposed spin-spin entanglement scheme paves the way for using the SUPER scheme on multi-qubit entanglement schemes.